>> Application form and instructions

-If your application is found eligible, you will receive feed-back by mid-March 2020 (after the first assessment round).
+If your application is found eligible, you will receive feed-back by mid-April 2020 (after the first assessment round).

 If you are rejected, you will receive an assessment summary report, based on the evaluation criteria and summarising the findings of the supervisors and the reasons behind their decision.

 The shortlisted applicants (max. four/project) are informed about the dates of the on-site visit and interview.